subhasankarsahu/Project-Stream-Core/README.md

 ## API Modules

-The application is organized into the following API modules:
+The backend is organized into the following modules:

 * Users
+* Authentication
 * Videos
 * Comments
 * Likes